 Adventure is something you have to seek out.
 We seldom find it just sitting on our doorstep.
 Whether it’s a journey to the far-flung corners of the globe or a jaunt to the nearest National Park, chances are you'll be traveling a considerable distance in pursuit of adventure.

-With that said, any adventure bike should come equipped to handle the open road.
+With that said, any should come equipped to handle the open road.
 From interstate highways to wind-swept backroads and everything in between, adventure riders have to pound the pavement before reaching more remote regions.
 When it came time to assess the new V-Strom 1050’s long-distance capabilities, we figured that covering 1,000 miles in one day would thoroughly test the newest Suzuki’s adventurous spirit.

 After weeks of preparation, procrastination, and trepidation, I set out for the 1,000-mile voyage at 2 am on a Saturday in late May 2020.
 Accompanied by two buddies, the early departure was supposed to help us avoid riding through the night two times in the span of 24 hours (more on that later), but the after-dark temperatures forced us to bundle up under several layers until dawn.
 Of course, the V-Strom's wind protection also helped shield me from the early morning chill as we worked our way down to San Diego on Interstate 5.

 The V-Strom's windscreen, featuring two inches of adjustability, drastically reduced the turbulence in the cockpit.
-Though the wind defection didn't create a still rider bubble, the wind only danced off the top of my helmet and shoulders with the screen raised to its highest setting instead of knocking me around.
+Though the wind defection didn't create a still rider bubble, the wind only danced off the top of my and shoulders with the screen raised to its highest setting instead of knocking me around.
 Once the route sent us through stretches of desert, that airflow would actually benefit me.

 As we exited the I-5 and merged onto Interstate 8 East, I could feel the temperature drop.
 Consulting the LCD dash confirmed the chilling conditions as we headed inland.
 From Alpine to Pine Valley, the temps dipped from the low-50s into the 30s, and the first place you notice those frigid temps is in your hands.